Signed in as:

 We cannot provide rides from the Kona Airport, as it is a two and a half hour drive.
 If you fly into Kona, expect to rent a car and you may want to arrive a day early and stay over there.

-Personal Foods: There will be limited room for personal food in coolers.
+Personal Foods: There will be limited room for personal food in a sall fridge or cooler.

 We provide a variety of dishes to cover the various dietary needs of today's health issues, but we are not able to cater to all special diets.